-But it might be suggested that these problems for Mellor's claim can be handled by introducing a ceteris paribus clause in much the same fashion as, as we have seen in section 1.5, some philosophers do with respect to conventional dispositions (Mumford 1998; Choi 2008, forthcoming a).
+But it might be suggested that these problems for Mellor's claim can be handled by introducing a ceteris paribus clause in much the same fashion as, as we have seen in section 1.5, some philosophers do with respect to conventional dispositions (Mumford 1998; Choi 2008, 2012).
 The suggestion is that the stimulus condition of triangularity is not simply x's corners being correctly counted but x's corners being correctly counted under certain standard conditions.
 Although ‘x is triangular’ may not entail Mellor's conditional as it stands, it does entail that if x's corners were correctly counted under certain standard conditions, it would give the result of three, where the standard conditions are understood to rule out cases where reverse-finks or maskers operate or quirky laws of nature obtain.
 Notwithstanding this defence of Mellor's claim, however, Choi argues that it is still hopeless, to which we will turn below.

 Choi (2005b) imagines a tricky triangle Tt which has the same intrinsic properties as an ordinary triangle except that it has an intrinsic property that would cause it to become rectangular if someone starts to count its corners.
 What if Tt's corners were correctly counted under standard conditions?
 Given that standard conditions are generally thought to involve Tt's extrinsic properties only, Tt would become rectangular in virtue of one of its own intrinsic properties; as a result, it would not elicit the result of three but the result of four.
 It is therefore not true that if Tt's corners were correctly counted under standard conditions the result would be three.
 But it is intuitively evident that Tt is triangular.
 From this Choi concludes that ‘x is triangular’ does not even entail the ceteris paribus version of Mellor's conditional.

 One might suspect, however, that Choi's thought experiment will backfire on the ground that we can envision an analogous case for dispositions: an object St only differs from a fragile glass in that the first, not the second, has an intrinsic property that would cause it to lose M if it were struck, where M is the type of microstructure St has in common with the fragile glass.
 St does not satisfy the counterfactual conditional that it would break if struck under the standard conditions.
 But is St not supposed to have almost all intrinsic properties in common with a fragile glass, most importantly, the microstructure M?
 This might lead one to think that St is fragile, from which it follows that even the ascription of fragility does not entail the corresponding counterfactual conditional.
-In response, though, Choi (2005b, pp. 599–602, forthcoming a) urges that St is not fragile.
+In response, though, Choi (2005b, pp. 599–602, 2012) urges that St is not fragile.
 He has thus defended Entailment from Mellor's objections by invoking intrinsically finkish properties.

 Handfield (2008b) gives an insightful angle to Choi's thought experiment.
 Let's say that a property putatively considered to be dispositional is intrinsically finkable or not depending on whether or not an object can co-instantiate it along with an intrinsic property that would remove it if the stimulus condition obtained.
 Then Handfield suggests that the core idea of Choi's thought experiment is that dispositional properties are not intrinsically finkable but categorical properties are.

 At least some dispositions are extrinsically finkable.
 Martin's examples can be understood to show that the dispositional property of being live is extrinsically finkable.
 We can readily get a similar result for categorical properties.
 Handfield urges, though, that there is a glaring contrast between dispositional and categorical properties when we look at intrinsic finks, which is illustrated by Choi's thought experiment.
 Tt is triangular but it also has an intrinsic property that would remove its triangularity if its corners were counted.
 This property serves as an intrinsic fink to triangularity.
 The case of St, however, is claimed to show that we cannot devise an analogous case for dispositions, which permits the conclusion that fragility is not intrinsically finkable—and mutatis mutandis for the possibility of intrinsic reverse-finks, maskers, and mimickers.
 This view has been criticised by Clarke (2008, 2010), Fara (2008), Everett (2009), Ashwell (2010), and Bird (manuscript), though.
-Choi (forthcoming a) addresses some of their criticisms.
+Choi (2012) addresses some of their criticisms.
 This issue is importantly relevant to many other issues such as Kripke-Wittgenstein rule-following puzzle (Martin and Heil 1998; Handfield and Bird 2008; Cheng 2010; Schlosser 2011) and the principle of alternate possibilities (Cohen and Handfield 2007).

 An entirely different line of criticism of Entailment is due to Cross (2005) and Hawthorne and Manley (2005).
 Their criticism is basically that even such a categorical property as being struck qualifies as a dispositional property by Entailment since x's being struck entails that if x were fragile it would break.
 This criticism is dealt with by Choi (2008).